Simplifying Domain Configuration

 This wording simplified the concept, highlighted the time constraint, and focused attention on the next action.

-We also added confirmation modals for users attempting to leave the configuration before completion.
+I also added confirmation modals for users attempting to leave the configuration before completion.
 This prevented certificate expiration and gave users a chance to reconsider.

 Outcome